Halmari/aircraft_turnaround_predictor/README.md

 ### Global and local explanations provided by SHAP

 Below are few selected visualizations to show the global and local effects of different variables.
 The SHAP Python framework is provided by [Scott Lundberg](https://github.com/slundberg/shap).
-SHAP summary plots demonstrates the effects of different feature variables on a global level.
-Color coding on the right side of the plot represents the value of a single observation for that specific feature.
+SHAP summary plot demonstrates the effects of different feature variables on a global level.
+Color coding on the right side of the plot represents the value of a single observation for a specific feature.
 <br/><br/>

 <p align="center">